-Hips are strong and well muscled, not quite as wide as ribcage.
-Thighs have great muscular development for an abundance of propelling power.
+Hips are strong and well-muscled, not quite as wide as ribcage.
+Thighs have significant muscular development for an abundance of propelling power.

-Tail: Set on slightly below the line of the back, strongly rooted and tapering to a moderate length.
+Tail: Set on slightly below the back’s line, firmly rooted and tapering to a moderate length.

-Medium coarse, and laying close to the body, appearing smooth and glossy.
+Medium coarse and lying close to the body, appearing smooth and glossy.
 Not too rough or too short.

 Color and Markings

-Preferred color is a dark blue, thickly mottled body, spotted by various shaped black spots on back, ears and sides.
+The preferred color is a dark blue, thickly mottled body, spotted by various black spots on the back, ears and sides.
 Preference is to more blue than black on the body.
 Head and ears predominantly black.

 Coat Color and Markings

 Bluetick Coonhounds have short, smooth coats.
-The coloring of the coat is very important.
+The coloring of the coat is significant.
 These dogs are white with black mottling.